 For a recent symposium on Hauntology, I gave a paper on the links between the philosophy of hauntological ideas with the work and W.G.
 Sebald.
-The subject had been interesting me for a while, not least because the jump between the style of the former and the thematic ideas of the latter are the amalgamation … Continue reading Interview: Grant Gee + James Leyland Kirby (The Caretaker) on W.G.
+The subject had been interesting me for a while, not least because the jump between the style of the former and the thematic ideas of the latter are the amalgamation that I’m currently aiming for in my own fiction writing. … Continue reading Interview: Grant Gee + James Leyland Kirby (The Caretaker) on W.G.
 Sebald + Hauntology

 This paper was delivered at the Resonant Edge Hauntology Symposium on the 15/06/2017.
 Full interviews with Grant Gee and James Leyland Kirby will be published later this summer.
 My talk today is about two specific forms: the writing of W.G.
 Sebald and the musical work of The Caretaker.
-My aim is to show the links … Continue reading Memory and Disintegration in the work of W.G.
+My aim is to show the links between the two, with reference to ideas of Hauntology but … Continue reading Memory and Disintegration in the work of W.G.
 Sebald and The Caretaker

 There are a number of reception possibilities attainable when watching Grant Gee’s 2011 essay film, Patience (After Sebald).
 Any film based on a book or around an author is always going to separate its viewers into two groups; those who have read the original source material and those who have not.
-While the latter will … Continue reading Patience (Grant Gee) and The Rings of Saturn (W.G.
+While the latter will be seeking to latch onto the their initial experience of … Continue reading Patience (Grant Gee) and The Rings of Saturn (W.G.
 Sebald) – Capturing Perception.